paralevel/secret-actions-for-shortcuts/README.md

 # $\huge\frak Secret\ Actions$

-Collection of hidden actions in Shortcuts app on iOS 26 and macOS 26
+Collection of hidden actions in Shortcuts app on iOS 26 and macOS Tahoe 26
 <br>
 <br>
 __Usage__